dneimke/forms-parse/readme.md

 ## Compound Buttons

-Use the `#(name[, color, label])` syntax to declare compound buttons which allow other button properties to be configured.
+Use the `#(name[, color, label])` syntax to declare compound buttons which allow button properties such as `color`, `type`, and other attributes to be configured.

-You can also use named attributes which allows you to specify attributes in any order.
+Compound buttons allow for the use of named attributes which allows you to specify attributes in any order.
 The following 2 declarations produce the same button:

 ```
 #(D, blue, switch)
 #(name: D, type: switch, color: blue)
 ```

-Compound button syntax requires use of the escaping construct `#(...)` which can then contain the following properties:
+Compound button syntax requires use of the escaping construct `#(...)` which can then contain the following attributes:

 - name - the name to display for the button
 - color - one of the permitted known colors.
 If a non-known color